algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-05-05

+* Continued the talk with Jesse about names.
+Fruitful discussion!

 # 2018-05-04

 * [Kaleidoscope#276][kaleidoscope/276]-related work, cleaning up, fixing a few issues here and there, removing parts that we do not immediately need.
 Also wrote an explanatory document about how it works under the hood.
 Results are on the [f/plugin-redesign-2.1][kaleidoscope:f/plugin-redesign-2.1] branch.
+* Talked with Jesse at length, about names.

   [kaleidoscope:f/plugin-redesign-2.1]: https://github.com/keyboardio/Kaleidoscope/tree/f/plugin-redesign-2.1